awsdocs/aws-iot-docs/developerguide/iot-sql-select.md

 These rules must be followed to use \* to refer to the message payload as raw binary data:

-1. The SQL statement and templates must not refer to JSON names, other than \*\.
+1. The SQL statement and templates must not refer to JSON names other than \*\.

 1. The SELECT statement must have \* as the only item, or must have only functions, for example: